jmeys/azure-ad-demo-backend/README.md

 # Demo application for Azure AD blogpost
 The master branch contains the unsecured version.
 For the final version, checkout the `final` branch.

+The [front-end code](https://github.com/jmeys/azure-ad-demo-frontend) is on Github as well.